Netherlands - Generic Functions for data exchange Implementation Guide

 • Support combinations of identity claims from different trusted issuers

-• Support for use-cases with and without a end-user (healthcare professional)
+• Support for use-cases with and without an end-user (healthcare professional)

-• Support for authorizing vendors to act on behalf of an (care) organisation
+• Support for authorizing vendors to act on behalf of a (care) organization

-• Support for limiting the scope of an authorization of a vendor
+• Support for limiting the scope of a vendor's authorization

-• Support for authorizing (care) organisations to act on behalf of a healthcare professional
+• Support for authorizing (care) organizations to act on behalf of a healthcare professional

 • User-friendly solution for healthcare professionals